-Peter and I landed in Croatia mid-day on a Thursday and spent five nights at a hotel located south of Rovinj.
+Peter and I landed in Croatia mid-day on a Thursday and stayed five nights at a hotel located south of Rovinj.
 I had been wanting to visit Rovinj (pronounced “row-vinge”, like “hinge” but “vinge”) since we visited Ljubljana in August 2014.

 My expectations were high, probably too high.

-This vacation was considered a beach vacation for us but we did manage to peel ourselves off of our sun loungers one day and visit the small hillside village of Motovun.
+This vacation was considered a beach vacation for us, but we did manage to peel ourselves off of our sun loungers one day and visit the small hillside village of Motovun.

 Croatian immigration (Pula airport)